25.8.17

 Road-Side Decor items.

-Baking Day: Bundt Cake & Sourdough celebrating
+Baking Day: Bundt Cake & Sourdough, celebrating

-the new Canada Day tulips in my Road-Side Vase.
+The new Canada Day tulips in my Road-Side Vase.

 60's?
 Lucite Plastic tubes of white, green and blue swag light.

-I was surprised to see the only slight damage on one tube that no one would see and was PLEASED to bring this BLUE ball into my kitchen as a feature shape hanging from my ceiling.
+I was surprised to see the only slight damage on one tube that no one would see, and was PLEASED to bring this BLUE ball into my kitchen as a feature shape hanging from my ceiling.

 60's?
 Lucite Plastic tubes of white, green and blue swag light.